Georgia Tech–Vanderbilt football rivalry

 The Georgia Tech–Vanderbilt football rivalry is an American college football rivalry between the Georgia Tech Yellow Jackets and Vanderbilt Commodores.
 Both universities are founding members of the Southeastern Conference (SEC) and Southern Conference (SoCon), and Southern Intercollegiate Athletic Association (SIAA).
-Georgia Tech leads the series all time 20–15–3.
+Georgia Tech leads the series all time 20–16–3.

 In the 1910s, both programs were coached by men inducted into the College Football Hall of Fame: Dan McGugin and John Heisman.
 In 2016, a trophy for the contest, the Gold Cowbell, was unearthed after almost 70 years of dormancy.
 The trophy began in 1924.

 History

 The schools first meeting was on November 19, 1892.
 In 1896, both teams joined the Southern Intercollegiate Athletic Association (SIAA).

+The rivalry was played as a postseason matchup in 2024, as both teams were invited to the 2024 Birmingham Bowl.
+Vanderbilt won the game, 35-27.

 McGugin and Heisman

 In 1904, Hall of Fame coaches were hired at each school: Dan McGugin at Vanderbilt and John Heisman at Georgia Tech.

 Heisman was already of repute, having won a claim to the 1903 SIAA championship at Clemson the previous season.
 McGugin was new on the job, but is still the only coach in college football history to win the first three games he ever coached each by 60 points.
 McGugin would coach at Vanderbilt (with the exception of the 1918 season due to World War I) until the 1930s.
 Heisman would coach at Georgia Tech until after the 1919 season.
 William Alexander was hired to succeed Heisman, and he continued to produce strong teams utilizing the Heisman shift.
 Alexander coached until the 1940s, when he was replaced by Bobby Dodd.

 Vanderbilt's oldest rival was Sewanee.
 One publication claims "The first scouting done in the South was in 1905," before the upcoming Sewanee game, "when Dan McGugin and Captain Innis Brown, of Vanderbilt went to Atlanta to see Sewanee play Georgia Tech."

 Both Vanderbilt and Georgia Tech claim a Southern title in 1915.
 Seven out of eight newspapers voted the SIAA championship to the "point a minute" Vanderbilt Commodores.
 The Atlanta Constitution declared it a tie between Vanderbilt and Georgia Tech, which was then independent.
 However, Tech challenged Vandy's championship.

 McGugin would win 11 Southern championships in his first 20 seasons coaching the Commodores, including 4 straight from 1904 to 1907, 3 straight from 1910 to 1912, and 3 straight again from 1921 to 1923, as well as the one in 1915.
 Heisman would win four straight from 1915 to 1918, including a Southern team's first undisputed national title in 1917.
 McGugin's 1907 team gave Heisman his worst loss at Tech, and Heisman's 1917 team gave McGugin and the Commodores their worst loss ever.